learnpoint/learnpoint-site/README.md

 ## Development Workflow

-1. Start the dev server with default port (3333):
+1. Start the dev server with the default port (3333):

         deno task dev

-     or specify custom port:
+     ... or start the dev server on a custom port:

         deno task dev [port]

-2. Open the site at `http://localhost:3333` (or with specified port)
+2. Open the site at `http://localhost:3333` (or the custom port)

 3. Write all your changes to the `src` folder.
 You should never make any changes to the `docs` folder.

 4. If there are any file mismatches, or build problems, it's perfectly safe to:
     1. Stop the dev server: `Ctrl + C`.
     2. Completely delete the ```docs``` folder.
-    3. Restart the dev server: `deno task dev` (this will rebuild the `docs` folder).
+    3. Restart the dev server: `deno task dev`.
+This command will rebuild the `docs` folder.

 5. When done, stop the server:

         Ctrl + C

-6. Commit and push to your fork.
+6. Commit and push the changes to your fork.

 7. Verify that your changes are deployed to your Netlify site.

-## Keeping Your Fork Up To Date
+## Keeping Your Fork up to Date

 1. Make sure that you're on the `dev` branch on your fork.